 Note: Agricultural pumping is reported on the MCWRA reporting year basis whereas urban is reported in calendar-year basis.
+To avoid double counting with groundwater pumping reported to MCWRA, Statement of Diversion and Use surface water diversions reported in Section 3.1.2 are subtracted from the total water use.
 N/A = Not Applicable.